Azure/ArtistAnywhere/README.md

        * Make sure you have sufficient compute cores quota available on your Azure subscription for each configured virtual machine size.
        * By default, [Spot](https://learn.microsoft.com/azure/virtual-machines/spot-vms) is enabled in module `6 Render Farm` configuration.
 Therefore, Spot cores quota should be approved for your Azure subscription and target region(s).
    * For modules `5 Render Manager`, `6 Render Farm` and `7 Artist Workstation`, make sure each **image.id** config references the correct custom image in your Azure subscription.
-   * For module `6 Render Farm`, review and edit the `module/file.systems.tf` variable file, which is also used by module `7 Artist Workstation`.
 1. For module `0 Global Foundation`, run `terraform init` to initialize the module local directory (append `-upgrade` if older providers are detected).
 1. For all modules except `0 Global Foundation`, run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the module local directory (append `-upgrade` if older providers are detected).
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources).